MasoniteFramework/docs/whats-new/masonite-2.1.md

 ## Improved setting status codes

-Previously we had to specify the status code as a strong:
+Previously we had to specify the status code as a string:

 ```python
 def show(self, request: Request):
     request.status('500 Internal Server Error')
 ```

 in order for these to be used properly.
-Now we can just specify the status number:
+Now we can just specify the status code:

 ```python
 def show(self, request: Request):